Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 	- Review the job description
 	- Practice speaking about the experiences and skills that the employer is looking for

+8. Which steps are essential when preparing for a video interview ?
+Select two answers.

+	-

 9.